betulsimsek/insider/README.md

-# Insider
+# message-service

 A microservice for message scheduling and delivery with a RESTful API interface.

 ## Overview

-Insider is a Go-based backend service that provides functionality to send messages, manage a scheduler for automated message delivery, and track sent messages.
+message-service is a Go-based backend service that provides functionality to send messages, manage a scheduler for automated message delivery, and track sent messages.
 The application exposes a RESTful API with Swagger documentation.

 ## Features